 Lead ArchitectsEilir Sheryn, Ian Phillips

-From the architect.
+Text description provided by the architects.
 The clients brief was to refurbish and extend an 18th century Dartmoor farmstead to provide a large, contemporary family home that makes the most of the 60 acre wooded valley setting.
 An important wish was for as self-sufficient a dwelling as possible, with a carefully considered environmental approach.

 Although the buildings were not listed, as they were located within the conservation area of North Bovey and the National Park, so a key consideration was their respectful refurbishment and extension.
 The modern interventions were well received by the local planning authority, who praised the clarity and separation between old and new.